Four dead, five injured after plane crashes at Kansas airport

 WICHITA Kan.
-(Reuters) - Four people were killed, including the pilot, and five injured when a small airplane crashed into a building at Mid-Continent Airport in Wichita, Kansas, on Thursday, setting off an explosion and huge ball of fire, officials said.
+(Reuters) - Four people were killed, including the pilot, and five injured when a small airplane crashed into a building at Mid-Continent Airport in Wichita on Thursday, setting off an explosion and huge fireball, officials said.

 Authorities said they had accounted for four people who had been listed as missing after the airplane, which officials said carried only the pilot, struck a building where pilots train on the airport grounds.

-The pilot of the airplane, which was identified as a twin-engine turbo-prop Beechcraft King Air 200, reported losing engine power just after taking off from the airport and crashed as it tried to return, the Federal Aviation Administration said.
+The pilot of the twin-engine turbo-prop Beechcraft King Air 200 reported losing engine power just after taking off from the airport and crashed as it tried to return, the Federal Aviation Administration said.

+“The pilot did report that he did have left engine damage,” National Transportation Safety Board investigator Leah Yeager told an evening news conference.

-Four people were dead and five people injured, Wichita Fire Marshal Brad Crisp told a news conference.
+Four people were dead and five people injured, Wichita Fire Marshal Brad Crisp said at a news conference.
 Authorities have not released the identities of the victims.

 One of the injured was listed in serious condition and the four others were treated and released from Via Christi St. Francis Hospital, spokeswoman Maria Loving said.

-Three of the dead were in a flight simulator and one was on the roof, the airport said.
+Three of the dead were in a flight simulator and one was on the roof, airport officials said.
 Their bodies had not yet been recovered because of concerns about the building’s safety.

 Fire Chief Ron Blackwell said the plane appeared to strike the top of the building, sparking an intense fire.
 Parts of the airplane were found on the roof and on the ground, he said.

-Television video showed heavy, dark smoke rising from the building, which sits between two sets of airport runways and includes a Cessna learning center with flight simulators where pilots undergo training.
-It suffered serious damage, including collapsed walls and ceilings, the airport said.
+Heavy, dark smoke rose from the building, which sits between two sets of airport runways and includes a Cessna learning center with flight simulators.
+It suffered serious damage, including collapsed walls and ceilings, airport authorities said.

 Authorities said more than 100 people were believed to have been in the building, which was operated by FlightSafety International, a Berkshire Hathaway Inc company.